Haiti Summer Camp 2018

-A team of 4 adults and 6 students spent a week at our sister parish, St. Claire in Dessalines, Haiti, from July 7-15.
-Together with a team of 12 Haitian teens, they provided a week-long vacation bible school for about 100 children.
-The children range in age from 6 to 12.
+A team of 3 adults and 7 students spent a week visiting our sister parish, St. Claire in Dessalines, Haiti, from July 6-14.
+Together with a team of 13 Haitian teens, they provided a week-long vacation bible school for about 100 children, ranging in age from 6 to 12.
 It is an overnight camp for the children and they receive 3 meals a day while there.
-The team from St Ann spent the week with Father Alexis at the rectory.
+The team from St Ann were hosted by St. Claire’s pastor, Father Alexis, at the rectory.
 The team had the opportunity to explore Dessalines and the nearby area.
-Each morning, Monday through Friday, the team provided a bible story and skit for the children, followed by activities.
-Activities included Music, Science, Arts and Crafts, and English lessons.
+Each morning, Monday through Thursday, the team provided a bible story and skit for the children, followed by Music, Science, Arts and Crafts, and English lessons.
 In the afternoons, the team returned to camp after lunch and had time to play with the children and interact with the Haitian teens.
-The camp is a wonderful way for us to share our time and love with our brothers and sisters in Haiti.
+The camp is a wonderful way to experience the Haitian culture, share the love of Christ with the children of the camp, and to stand in solidarity with the brothers and sisters of our sister parish of St. Claire.

 Thoughts on Haiti Summer Camp from Jim Gullace: